 |Please note that the cover of the "zine" that comes with your book may look slightly different to the one pictured above, and the same is true for the candy.
 These pictures were taken a while back, when I first sold copies of the book.|

 Reviews of the book:

 Meticulous, elegant and sensitive, Kings of the Mountains works both as a panegyric to the sporting heroes of a troubled land and as a more general meditation on motifs key to sport and to nationalism: politics, religion, pride, pain and glory.

 Thrilling reading... cleanly written, meticulously researched...
 This book unearths a fascinating national sporting history.

 Times Literary Supplement.

 A fascinating work of admirable scope and depth.

 Some story, worthy of the magical realism of Gabriel García Márques or Mario Vargas Llosa in its intricate layering of sport, social history and the vagaries of human nature.

-Though not from an established publication, my favorite review of the book comes in the form of the personalized note that that was written in Spanish for the original owner of my copy of the book.
-It says: "This book made me cry, I'm sure it will do the same for you."
+Though not from an established publication, my favorite review of the book comes in the form of the personalized note that was written in Spanish for the original owner of my personal copy of the book.
+It says: "This book brought me to tears, I'm sure it will do the same for you."